 This is the sense of a word fitly spoken being as apples of gold in settings of silver.
 Our words should be appropriate and beautifully coordinated for the occasion.

 “A foolish person can ruin something by telling all the private things, but a wise person would keep all the private things to himself,” says Houston, 7.

 Try asking yourself the following question when the topic of conversation turns to someone who is not present: Would you say the same thing if the absent person were present?
 This question would radically alter many conversations.

 “Wise people think before they speak, and unwise people speak without thinking,” says Karmen, 8.

 The Book of James has often been thought of as Proverbs of the New Testament.
 It, too, contains many wise sayings about controlling the tongue such as, “Let every man be swift to hear, slow to speak, slow to wrath” (James 1:19).

 Application of this wisdom could transform our personal relationships and even world affairs.
 Increasing our eagerness to listen is the first step to lengthening the fuse on our anger.
 The mouth is not in gear when the ears are engaged.

 “A foolish person is not supposed to tell someone all the secrets somebody told them,” says Abby, 6.
 “A wise person keeps secrets and does good things that God asks them to do.”

 Change that to “any secrets” instead of not telling all the secrets, and you’ve got a winner, Abby.
-One of the most famous defense attorneys in America is Herbert J. Miller, Jr. President Richard Nixon and Sen. Edward Kennedy are among his former clients.
+One of the most famous defense attorneys in America was the late Herbert J. Miller, Jr. President Richard Nixon and Sen. Edward Kennedy are among his former clients.
 I once asked Miller, “What is the most important advice you give a client when he retains you?”

 “Keep your mouth shut,” he said.